 My slides (circulated for free) will be uploaded on Manaba regularly.
 I can adjust them appropriately if you are medically challenged.

-My slides are based on various references.
-I will let you know in a printed version of this syllabus (to be circulated just before the beginning of the course through Manaba).
+My slides are based on various references (you can find them in a printed syllabus I will upload on Manaba).
+I will reserve some of them on the entrance floor of the OUC library.

-- [1] Attendance (10%)
+- [1] Attendance (15%)

-- [2] Homework Assignments (20%)
+- [2] T/F Questions (20%)

-- [3] Midterm Exam (30%)
+- [3] In-class discussions and presentations (25%)

-- [4] Final Case Report (40%)
+- [4] Report (40%)

 All previous students who attended as many classes as possible and submitted as many assignments as possible could pass this course.
 However, you must work harder to get an "A" grade.
 Here are some tips about each of the grading criteria.